RDOF, Rural Broadband, and VoIP Services

 Here we go again

 The Connect America Fund II (CAF II) Auction closed in August 2019 and awarded $1.5 billion to over 100 service providers for 713,176 locations in 45 states.
-With RDOF in 2020, the FCC will provide the next wave of funding for fixed broadband service to address the digital divide.
+With RDOF, the FCC will provide the next wave of funding for fixed broadband service to address the digital divide.
+After collecting input from the broadband ecosystem the FCC approved RDOF in January 2020.

-While details and deadlines are still in the works, we do have a Notice of Proposed Rulemaking (NPRM) that was released on August 2, 2019.
 The FCC is planning to grant $20.4 billion over 10 years to areas that currently lack broadband using a two-phased approach: the first auction will be for completely unserved areas, followed by an auction for partially served areas.
 The application process and auction format look to be the same as CAF II, including a weighting system that favors fiber broadband; the greater the bandwidth and the lower the latency, the more favorable a bid would be treated.
+Unlike the CAF II approach, all service providers will be competing together for RDOF dollars: incumbent telcos, cable operators, electric cooperatives, WISPs and other independent ISPs.

 Winning bidders need to provide speeds of at least 25/3 Mbps.
 Like CAF II, winners must deploy service to locations in the census block groups they win: 40% of the census block area by year three, increasing by an additional 20% each year and ending with 100% coverage by year six.